 Other key points:

 Consumer sentiment: "We see a consumer market drop in China and the whole world because of the credit crisis.
 As far as we know, several brands as well as their distributors are under extreme pricing pressure.
-At this point, it will be very tough for us to maintain the same growth rate we saw last
+At this point, it will be very tough for us to maintain the same growth rate we saw lastyear."

 3G in China: Z-Obee, as a cell phone designer and solutions provider, was naturallyvery interested in China's upcoming issuing of licences for the launch of third generation (3G) service.

 "We believe the service will be offered to these three (domestic mobile service) companies early next year.
-It normally takes something like five to six months, at least because as far as the consumer is concerned,
+It normally takes something like five to six months, at least because as far as the consumer is concerned,they are really looking for something with which they can communicate easily.
+Therefore, we believe the right time for the launch of 3G products should be third quarter next year.

 "So at this time, we are launching a new brand -- VIM -- and we are going to build our brands from now until the beginning of September 2009, so that the consumer will be familiar with our brand name."